checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 ## The OpenAPI Specification

-The <a href="https://spec.openapis.org/oas/v3.1.0" target=_blank>OpenAPI Specification (OAS)</a> specifies a standard, language-agnostic and machine-readable format to describe a web API in one or more files.
-Nowadays, it acts as a vendor-neutral standard for describing the structure and behaviour of HTTP-based APIs, and exists as part of the <a href="https://www.openapis.org/" target=_blank>OpenAPI Initiative (OAI)</a>.
+The {{< newtabref  href="https://spec.openapis.org/oas/v3.1.0" title="OpenAPI Specification (OAS)" >}} specifies a standard, language-agnostic and machine-readable format to describe a web API in one or more files.
+Nowadays, it acts as a vendor-neutral standard for describing the structure and behaviour of HTTP-based APIs, and exists as part of the {{< newtabref  href="https://www.openapis.org/" title="OpenAPI Initiative (OAI)" >}}.

 Following the OAS brings the following advantages: